 Music and baking are both creative outlets.
 I know this first hand, since I also DJ and play various instruments.
 Both involve resolve, in other words, the decision to focus and produce something.
 Did you know that for some people it’s really relaxing to decide to bake something and then to actually do it?
 That’s because baking takes your mind off the things you normally worry about.
 It is a form of self-care, since it helps you recharge your batteries.
 Baking also gives you a sense of accomplishment.
 It’s a “sweet“ project.
 You buy the ingredients, work with your hands, design decorations and are rewarded with the final result.

 Baking also brings joy to others.
-A demonstration of love and affection, it makes friends or family happy.
+A demonstration of love and affection, it makes friends and family happy.
 It can be nostalgic, i.e., remembering grandma when making her marzipan recipe.

 The music playing in the background supports this all.